kreier/ml/README.md

 - __December 2024__ Local Proxmox server with i7-8700 and RTX 3060 Ti running [llama3.1:8b](https://ollama.com/library/llama3.1) in [ollama](https://ollama.com/) over [open-webui](https://openwebui.com/) and [tailscale](https://tailscale.com/)
 - __January 2025__ Compiled [llama.cpp](https://github.com/ggml-org/llama.cpp) on some of [my machines](https://github.com/kreier/ml/tree/main/llama.cpp).
 Later included support to download from huggingface, and CUDA support.
 - __February 2025__ Finished the multi-GPU LLM machine.
 Now needs more software models to run on, and Grafana visualization of the utilization.
+- __January 2026__ The multi-GPU LLM machine is finally working.
+Down to just 3 GPUs with a total of 22 GB VRAM it is ok for [translategemma 27b](https://ollama.com/library/translategemma) and [glm-4.7-flash 30B](https://ollama.com/library/glm-4.7-flash) over Open WebUI